owstack/btccore-node/README.md

 ## Configuration

-Btc includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Btc Node.
+Btc-node includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Btc Node.

 ```bash
 btc-node create -d <bitcoin-data-dir> mynode